ipo-exe/zenith/principles.md

 - Avoid documenting the obvious;
 - Clarify what matters — revise as systems mature;

----

-## 7. LOOP
+## 7. LOOP - Launch, Observe, Optimize, Progress
-**Launch, Observe, Optimize, Progress**

-**Equation**

-Improving = Learning

-**Explanation**
 Start first.
 Improve later.
 Deliver a working minimal viable product, observe its use, then fine-tune only where it matters.
 Don’t perfect in isolation — respond to reality.
 Let natural feedback shape the path forward.
 Learn on the fly.

+**Equation**
+Improving = Learning

 **Implications**
 _Draft, then improve with purpose._